10 Easy Steps to Accommodate Students with Executive Functioning Weaknesses

 Posted by Erica Warren on

-Here are a Number of Quick Tips:
+Here are several Quick Tips:

 1. Provide a consistent and structured environment:

-Use smart phones, ipods, watches with alarms, and PDAs to provide auditory and visual reminders of important dates, activities, and things that need to be done.
+Use smartphones, iPods, watches with alarms, and PDAs to provide auditory and visual reminders of important dates, activities, and things that need to be done.

-Executive Functioning Coaching
+Executive Functioning Coaching Course ad with happy students

 4. Weekly, schedule and organization time: